explorer436/explorer-git-repo/HelpfulTools.md

 		* light theme (I like to use it in daylight),
 		* GitHub Theme (nice theme that applies to file menu on the left)
 	* Plugins:
-		* Language Support for Java
+		* (It is probably good idea to stick with Eclipse for anything related to Java) Language Support for Java
-		* Debugger for Java
+		* (It is probably good idea to stick with Eclipse for anything related to Java) Debugger for Java
 		* haskell-linter
 		* Haskell Syatax Highlighting
 		* Open in Vim
 		* Vim plugin for Visual Studio Code (this cuts down the pain of setting up something like Emacs)
 		* Markdown preview
-* jEdit : Plugins: Project Viewer (Not as useful as other editors)
+* jEdit : Plugins: Project Viewer (Not as useful as other editors - Visual Studio Code is probably better)

 Text editors